-Core courses are mandatory and are spread over the two semesters.
-They are structured in six modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory.
+They are structured in six clusters that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.

 The role and engagement of civil society in transitional justice are ever-developing, with practices and lessons learned over time confirming the essential role that civil society actors play in prompting, engaging in and ensuring the sustainability of transitional justice processes.
 This course takes a primarily practice-based approach to the subject and will be of importance and value to those from a civil society background, those wishing to work within civil society organizations and those with an interest in the transformative potential of civil society actors.
 The course will begin with examination of civil society as a transitional justice actor, providing a broad base for in-depth consideration of further issues; it will explore three particular modalities of action in detail (monitoring and documentation of human rights violations; engaging with supra-national mechanisms; and strategic litigation); and will conclude with an assessment of project cycle management, an increasingly vital aspect of the functioning of NGOs today.